 Assistance to Refugees

-Humanity & Inclusion supports the large number of refugees entering Uganda, most of whom have fled the conflict in South Sudan.
-The organization works to identify vulnerable populations such as people with disabilities and children to facilitate their access to humanitarian services and other other aid.
+To help the large number of refugees entering Uganda, Humanity & Inclusion works to identify vulnerable populations such as people with disabilities and children to facilitate their access to humanitarian services and other aid.

 Humanity & Inclusion offers refugees psychosocial support and mental health services while also providing rehabilitation care and distributing mobility aids.
 In order to improve the refugees' resilience and food security, Humanity & Inclusion provides financial assistance to refugee families.